akshay-agnihotri/snakeGame/README.md

-# snakeGame
+Snake Game
-This repository for the web application snakeGame  which is built using HTML, CSS, JavaScript,Canvas API.
+This is a web application built using HTML, CSS, JavaScript,Canvas API.
+ Live- snake-Game
+Code- snakeGame